For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 Irregular income budgeting can be a bit more challenging than regular budgeting (which is hard enough).
-I like knowing how much money I have to work with each month and get kind of stressed when my numbers are off.
+It is really important to know how much money you have to work with each month or budgeting can get even more stressful then normal.

 In order to budget accurately when you are on an irregular income, you have to know the base costs for your needs.
 These are the must get paid bills every month.
 This base amount doesn’t include any extras.
 It is the amount you must have every month to pay the bills and eat.

 Base bills typically include: